vonhathanh/ForexBot/README.md

 news and then distribute it accordingly to current timeframe
 - Display trade history
 - Make action space more diversity
-- Implement save and restore model functionality
 - Write unit test
 - Use custom model
 - Implement weight initialization
+- Use convnet to test on non-stationary data (this can't be done right now because stable baseline convnet only accept image input)
+# Dones
+- Add more data (we are using data of year 2013 now)
+- Create train and test data set
+- Implement test procedure on test data set
+- Data visualization
+- Create some tools to compare performance between models
 - Create config parser
 - Overfit one batch of dataset to test model ability
-- Use convnet to test on non-stationary data
+- Implement save and restore model functionality
 # Notes:
 - Setup end-to-end training/evalution skeleton first + get dump baselines.
 - Fix random seed, start simple first, don't add too many features to our model
 - Complexity only one at a time (plug signal in one by one)
 - M15 time frame data contains about 200k records, we may want to switch to smaller time frame for more data
+- Right now we have reduced the spread to 0.1, in reality the spread will be 0.3 or higher,
+we need to test it against higher spread
-# Dones
+# Conclusions and thoughts:
-- Add more data (we are using data of year 2013 now)
-- Create train and test data set
-- Implement test procedure on test data set
-- Data visualization
-- Create some tools to compare performance between models
+- We can overfit mlp policy after 1m steps of training with data in a very short duration (300x15 minutes)
+- Eventhough we did overfit the model and it did increase our net worth overtime, but the win ratio is still 50%,
+we may need to investigate later, because our goal is win rate >= 80%
+- Win rate is not everything in Fx trading but we still need it higher 50% for more security.
+- Althought our model is overfitted is still perform prety well on test set: x6 networth in about 6000 steps,
+It also go bankrupt in 1-2000 steps later on which is the result that we expected.
+- Our objective is now increase the avg win value per trade and win ratio as well as reduce the avg lose per trade
+=> First conclusion: more data is not really good for model if we don't understand and arrange the data correctly, on the other hand, more training is really important in RL